Automatic coding suggestions

 How it works

-Kofax AP Essentials creates an accounts-payable coding history for each supplier.
-For each invoice that has been completely processed through the system, a coding template is created from the coding data.
-The templates from the last ten invoices are used to determine which account codes and amounts to suggest during coding.
-The template that has been used most often in the coding history is used as the coding suggestion.
-If all ten coding templates are unique, the most recent template is used as the coding suggestion.
+AP Essentials creates an accounts-payable coding history for each supplier.
+For every invoice that has been completely processed, a coding template is created based on the invoice coding data.
+The ten most recent templates are stored and used to suggest account codes and amounts during coding.

 Each coding template is characterized by: